The Black Madonna, Magdalene, and the Deep-Feminine Mysteries at Sophia’s Children

 Feeling truly called and ready to step into a more powerful level of mastery and dedication?

-If it’s a right fit, you can join a smaller circle of dedicated Ways of Wisdom Apprentices, working more closely with Jamie and following a more personalized curriculum and mentorship for following the path of the Waykeeper and Keeper of the Flame in contemporary times.
+If it’s a right fit, you can receive more personalized mentoring and immersion through the Ways of Wisdom Apprentices, working more closely with me (Jamie) and following a tailored-for-you (while still covering the essentials of the Wisdom Way) curriculum and mentorship for following the path of the Waykeeper and Keeper of the Flame in contemporary times.

-The Ways of Wisdom Apprentices receive the Feminine Mojo Mystery School eResources as part of their Apprentice Program curriculum.
+The Ways of Wisdom Apprentices receive access to the Feminine Mojo Mystery School audio program archive as part of their Apprentice Program curriculum.

-Email Jamie at sophiaschildren ‘at’ gmail ‘dot’ com for more on the Ways of Wisdom Apprenticeship or other writings, musings, programs, and personal consultation options.
+Email me (Jamie) at jamie ‘at’ sophias-children ‘dot’ com for more on the Ways of Wisdom Apprenticeship or other writings, musings, programs, and personal consultation options.

-If you have questions or would benefit from a ‘been there’ journey guide and mentor, just let me know (send along an email to sophiaschildren ‘at’ gmail ‘dot’ com).
+If you have questions or would benefit from a ‘been there’ journey guide and mentor, just let me know (send along an email and we’ll open a conversation).

 Give, Receive & Support the Work